 - Play trivia games

 - Share familiar stories such as Bible or Torah stories

 - Read books aloud

 Taste is one of the most important human senses.
 It allows individuals to recognize consumables that are encountered on a regular basis, such as a favorite steak or favorite wine.
 However, the sense of taste deteriorates in people with dementia, and some foods no longer taste good enough to satisfy their appetites.
-Patients often resort to unhealthy eating habits, but elderly residents still need a specific amount of nutrients in order to maintain a healthy life style.
+An Alzheimer’s or dementia patient often resorts to unhealthy eating habits, but an elderly resident still need a specific amount of nutrients in order to maintain a healthy life style.